migdelinabuelna/GAMBLER/README.md

 ### addEventListener

-Within our HTML we have the <button> and we are giving it a
+Within our HTML we have the <button> tag with the ID of #betting.
+We access that element in JS using the ID and we assign it the new variable of button.

-"imgs/flower1.png"
+We then use the button variable, we add the event listener.
+The event listening will call on the function playSlotMachine when button is chicked.